The Song Of Empedocles

 Above a race you know not—

 Uncaring and undelighted,

 Without friend and without home;

 Email Poem |

-Analysis and Comments on The Song Of Empedocles
+Comments, Analysis, and Meaning on The Song Of Empedocles

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem The Song Of Empedocles here.